Trial of Olympic sheikh on forgery charges opens in Geneva - WHIZ News

 The presiding judge’s opening questions to Al-Haroun focused on how many people had access to an email account that appeared to be controlled by him.

-At one point, Al-Haroun grew agitated when shown Whatsapp messages from 2014 alleged to come from a telephone number registered in his name.
+At one point, Al-Haroun grew agitated when shown Whatsapp messages from 2014 alleged to come from a telephone number from the United Kingdom registered in his name.

 The case is being conducted in French with translation into English and Arabic for Al-Haroun and Arabic for Sheikh Ahmad.